 If a road test is required, check our interactive map for estimated wait times and to verify that daily road test capacity hasn’t been reached.
 Also, consider an Authorized Third Party Driver License provider where wait times are frequently shorter (a convenience fee may be collected in addition to the appropriate state fees.)

 If you go to an MVD office and the road test slots for the day are filled, you can make an appointment to return at a future date.
 Appointments can also be made to schedule a re-test for a second or third attempt to pass the test.

-Note: A parent or legal guardian will be required to accompany a teen driver who is applying for and earning a Graduated Driver License.
+Note: A parent or legal guardian will be required to accompany a teen driver who is applying for a driver license.